Its-Lilianne/MS-Excel-Project/README.md

 ![image alt](https://github.com/Its-Lilianne/MS-Excel-Project/blob/0d41be1bd88a6a4c04aa5c844425cbac8eb3001a/Cleaned_Dataset.png)

 3. Trimmed Extra Spaces — Stripped unnecessary spaces from text entries.
-To perform this task, I used the MS-Excel “TRIM Function” to trim out the noticeable multiple spaces between names on the “Name Column”; column “C” specifically.
+To perform this task, I used the MS-Excel “TRIM Function” to trim out the noticeable multiple spaces between names on the “Name Column”, column “C” specifically.
 To achieve this, I inserted a new column and had to use the “Hide” button to hide the Dirty column after the correction.

 ![image alt](https://github.com/Its-Lilianne/MS-Excel-Project/blob/eb8167f7c7ee02f424a8fa0d88bc679175d97dad/Trimmed_Dataset.png)